khwgit/desk_switch/docs/architecture.md

 # DeskSwitch Architecture

 ## Overview
-This document defines the architecture, coding standards, and structural rules for the KVM Switch application.
+This document defines the architecture, coding standards, and structural rules for the DeskSwitch application.
 Following these guidelines ensures consistency, maintainability, and scalability of the codebase.

 ## Project Structure